flatlayer/flatlayer/docs/field-selection.md

 ## Overview

-The Field Selection feature allows API consumers to specify exactly which fields they want to retrieve and how they want those fields formatted.
+The Field Selection feature in Flatlayer CMS allows API consumers to specify exactly which fields they want to retrieve and how they want those fields formatted.
 This powerful functionality enables clients to request only the data they need, in the format they prefer, potentially reducing payload size and improving application performance.

 ## Basic Structure